Zolisa001/CountDirectoryPaths/README.md

 # CountDirectoryPaths
-This is a project that aims to count the number of directories within a directory.
+This is a project that aims to count the number possible directories within a directory on a given machine.